 The blind peddlar shivered crazily.
 "Not quite?
 What do you mean, you ---? " "The story is true," Mr. Parsons said, "except that it was the other way around."
 "Other way around?"
 He croaked unamiably.
 "Say, guv'nor---" "I was in C shop," said Mr. Parsons.
 "It was the other way around.
 You were the fellow who hauled back on me and climbed over me.
 You were bigger than I was, Markwardt."
 The blind man stood for a long time, swallowing hoarsely.
 He gulped: "Parsons.
-By heaven.
 By heaven!
 I thought you---" And then he screamed fiendishly: "Yes.
 Maybe so.
 Maybe so.
 But I'm blind!
 I'm blind, and you've been standing there letting me spout to you, and laughing at me every minute of it!
 I'm blind!"
 People in the street turned to stare at him.

 "You got away but I'm blind!
 Do you hear?
 I'm---" "Well," said Mr. Parsons, don't make such a row about it, Markwardt...So am I." - 1.
-Referring to the text (by using direct quotations) describe each of the two characters in the story. - 2.
+Referring to the text (by using direct quotations), describe each of the two characters in the story. - 2.
 Which man originally seems to deserve our sympathy?
 Why/How do our sympathetic feelings toward this character change? - 3.
 There is a lesson contained in this story.
-Explain. - 4.
-Compare this short story to "The Chaser" and "Two Fishermen."
-Which of the three do you prefer?
-Explain why.
+Explain what you think it is.